conceptsandtraining/doil/readme.md

 ## Initial Setup

 1. In order to get these tools up and running you first need to check your docker permissions.
 For that simply execute `/tools/fix-docker-permissions.sh`.
-2. Execute the script `/tools/clone-all-ilias.sh` to download some ILIAS versions

 ## Usage